danielbh/web-front-end-engineering-wiki/README.md

 - In a HTML document, the pseudo class :root always refers to the element.
 - The translate() function can move the position of an element on the z-axis.
 - Which one would you prefer among px, em % or pt and why?
+   - **px**: gives fine grained control and maintains alignment because 1 px or multiple of 1 px is guaranteed to look sharp. px is not cascade, this means if parent font-size is 20px and child 16px. child would be 16px.
+   - **em**: maintains relative size. you can have responsive fonts. em is the width of the letter 'm' in the selected typeface.
+However, this concept is tricky.
+1em is equal to the current font-size of the element or the browser default. if u sent font-size to 16px then 1em = 16px.
+The common practice is to set default body font-size to 62.5% (equal to 10px). em is cascade
+   - **%**: sets font-size relative to the font size of the body.
+Hence, you have to set font-size of the body to a reasonable size. this is easy to use and does cascade. for example, if parent font-size is 20px and child font-size is 50%. child would be 10px.
+   - **pt**: (points) are traditionally used in print.
+1pt = 1/72 inch and it is fixed-size unit.
 - How absolute, relative, fixed and static position differ?
 - What are the differences between visibility hidden and display none?
 - What are the differences between inline, block and inline-block?